alexsnow348/learning-notes/learning-notes/literature-review/reviews/good-enough-life.md

 - “the pressure to be great, which is to say, to maximize our potential and be at the top of our field. ”

+“From Buddhism we can learn that although some suffering in life is inevitable, the best path to decreasing it is through embracing our interdependence”

+“that winning is a leaky cup: the more we get, the more we want.
+There’s always another promotion or accomplishment around the bend.
+Community and kindness, however, tend to have long-lasting benefits”